 Kurt Workman and Owlet’s Near-Fatal Failure

 Kurt Workman, like every other entrepreneur, didn’t have an easy experience launching Owlet with his co-founders.
-Early on, after their crowdfunding push, in fact, a fatal flaw in their product design nearly took the company out forever when they had to throw away their first 2000 units.
+Early on, after their crowdfunding push, a flaw in their product design nearly ended the company, forcing them to throw away their first 2000 units.
 You will have to listen to the podcast to see how his failures actually made for a better product.
 (And also how inspiring his early backers were)

 Owlet Pregnancy Band

 I got so caught up in my time with Kurt Workman, I neglected to bring up their newest product, the Pregnancy Band!
 The Owlet Pregnancy Band, set to launch in the future, records and shares your unborn baby’s heartbeat and activity, allowing new parents to receive wellness notifications.